Flexible Moral Hazard Problems with Adverse Selection: Model

 The existence of an optimal menu to \eqref{MBC-P} is also guaranteed.
 To optimally solve problem \eqref{MBC-P}, we can restrict ourselves to menus where the effort distributions are supported on at most two singletons and contract ranges are equal to the supports of the output distributions.
 Then solving \eqref{MBC-P} is equivalent to maximizing a continuous function over a compact set in $\mathbb{R}^d$ with some $d\in \mathbb{N}$, which ensures the existence of an optimal solution.
-We formalize the idea in Appendix \ref{MBCF-app-model}, Proposition \ref{MBCF-app-pp2}.\\ \\ \textbf{Remark: }It is evident that any output distribution can be implemented by a contract whose range matches the support of that distribution.
-One could alternatively formulate the problem by setting the contract range to exactly the support of the output distribution it is designed to implement.
-However, we distinguish between contract ranges and the supports of output distributions because we are also interested in studying the maximal contract ranges, which indicate to what extent can the contract ranges be extended without harming the feasibility of the menu.
+We formalize the idea in Appendix \ref{MBCF-app-model}, Proposition \ref{MBCF-app-pp2}.\\ \\ \textbf{Remark: }Any output distribution can clearly be implemented by a contract whose range coincides with the support of that distribution.
+One could alternatively formulate \eqref{MBC-P} by setting the contract range to equal the support of the output distribution it is designed to implement.
+However, in our current formulation, we distinguish between contract ranges and the supports of output distributions because we are also interested in studying the maximal contract ranges, which indicate to what extent the contract ranges can be extended without harming the feasibility of the menu.